How-to·Mar 1, 2026·8 min read

 Document Approval Workflow: How to Design Human-in-the-Loop Automation

 Files arrive by email.
-Someone chases a manager on Slack.
+Someone chases a credit manager on Slack.
 The manager is traveling and opens the attachment on their phone.
 They forget to approve.
 A reminder gets sent.
 The file gets attached again with a confusing filename.
 Two weeks later, nothing has moved.

 This is not a people problem.
 It is a process problem, and the fix does not require a big-budget enterprise system.
 It requires a well-designed document approval workflow.